Parallel trading in Hong Kong

-Parallel traders outside a pharmacy shop in Hong Kong.

-Parallel trading in Hong Kong is the phenomenon of Chinese parallel traders taking advantage of multiple entry visa policy to import goods from Hong Kong to mainland China, causing shortages of household goods in various locations starting in the North District and expanding to Tuen Mun, Yuen Long, Tai Po and Shatin.
+Parallel trading in Hong Kong is the phenomenon of Chinese parallel traders taking advantage of multiple entry visa policy to import goods from Hong Kong to mainland China, causing shortages of household goods in various locations starting in the North District in New Territories and expanding to Tuen Mun, Yuen Long, Tai Po and Sha Tin.
 Problems related to this include increasing congestion from day traders, overloading of infrastructure and disruption of the everyday lives of residents in the northern districts of Hong Kong.

 Demand for significant volumes of daily necessities favoured by Shenzhen residents has progressively decreased the numbers of stores catering to local needs, and caused rent inflation and shortage of certain goods such as infant formula.

 Situation

 Visitors from mainland China have risen from 2.3 million in 1997, to nearly 41 million in 2012 and 53 million in 2013.
 Since 2012, the problem of parallel trading in Hong Kong became more serious.
 Media reported that 95% of multi-entrance travellers were Chinese parallel traders.
 The Shenzhen customs department reported in 2015 that of 33,000 arrests made for trafficking parallel goods across the border since 2010, 80 percent were Hong Kong residents.
 Zhang Xiaoming, Director of the CGLO in Hong Kong, was satisfied overall with the implementation of the Individual Visit Scheme, and said the problem of parallel trading should not be exaggerated for political reasons.
 Zhang asserted that 60 percent of parallel traders were Hong Kong residents, and Shenzhen residents on multiple-entry permits accounted for the remainder.

 Through multi-entrancing within a day, separating goods into small boxes, exchanging goods in and out between the gates of the MTR station exporting goods to China, parallel traders earn 'transporting charges' by claiming themselves as travellers and that their products are for self-use, saving the costs of tax.
 Traders mainly gather in Sheung Shui station Exit C and the platform as trading centres to pass on goods to buyers in China.
 They linger thus causing serious blockage and crowding in the station.
 Targeting the problem, MTR hired hundreds of staff, erected barriers and gates in attempt to control the situation.

-Station staff claimed that traders behaved negatively towards them.
-Although the MTR and the police had enhanced law enforcement, traders persisted.
-Some of the traders break down large appliances such as washing machines into pieces in an attempt to avoid the inspection of the staff and policemen.
-Others forcefully broke through the blockades of MTR staff and police.